Trishya800/to-do-list-react/README.md

 9. If you want to deselect all tasks, click the button "Odznacz wszystkie".
 10. You can remove all tasks from the list by clicking the button "Usuń wszystkie".
 11. You can download example tasks by clicking on the button "Pobierz przykładowe zadania".
-12. You can easily search for a job.
+12. You can easily search for a task in the list.
 13. Click on the task and go to the details.